wikimedia/pywikibot/docs/api_ref/index.rst

 wiki.

-The :class:`pywikibot.Site` object then calls the MediaWiki API using the functions provided by :mod:`pywikibot.data.api`.
-This layer then uses :func:`pywikibot.comms.http.request` to do the actual HTTP request.
+The :class:`pywikibot.Site` object then calls the MediaWiki API using the functions provided by :mod:`data.api`.
+This layer then uses :func:`comms.http.request` to do the actual HTTP request.

 Contents